China removes six officials after Manchester consulate incident, UK says | Law-Order

 China removes six officials after Manchester consulate incident, UK says

-In response to our request, the Chinese government have now removed from the UK those officials, including the Consul General himself," Cleverly said.
-"This demonstrates that our adherence to the rule of law, the seriousness with which we take (this) instance, has had an effect...

 China has removed six officials from Britain who police wanted to question over the treatment of a man who said he was kicked and punched while protesting outside the Chinese consulate in Manchester, British foreign minister James Cleverly said.
+Cleverly said the removal of the officials, including the consul general in Manchester, came after a police request to interview them over the incident.

+China has removed six officials from Britain who police wanted to question over the treatment of a man who said he was kicked and punched while protesting outside the Chinese consulate in Manchester, British foreign minister James Cleverly said.

-Cleverly welcomed the removal of the officials, including the Consul General in Manchester, after he had raised British concern over the incident with Chinese diplomats.
+Cleverly said the removal of the officials, including the consul general in Manchester, came after a police request to interview them over the incident.
+"I am disappointed that these individuals will not be interviewed or face justice," Cleverly said in a written statement.

-Police had been investigating the alleged assault on a protester who was beaten by several men after being dragged inside the grounds of the consulate in Manchester, northwest England, during a demonstration against President Xi Jinping.
-Cleverly had previously said the incident was unacceptable, and summoned a senior Chinese diplomat to raise Britain's concern in October.
+"Nonetheless, it is right that those responsible for the disgraceful scenes in Manchester are no longer – or will shortly cease to be - consular staff accredited to the UK."
+Police had been investigating the alleged assault on a protester who was beaten by several men after being dragged inside the grounds of the consulate in northwest England during a demonstration against President Xi Jinping.

-On Wednesday Cleverly told broadcasters that police had requested six Chinese officials waive diplomatic immunity so they could be questioned and the embassy had been informed.
-"We set a deadline which expired today, making it clear that we expected them to take action.
-In response to our request, the Chinese government have now removed from the UK those officials, including the Consul General himself," Cleverly said.
+"Images carried on social media showed what appeared to be completely unacceptable behaviour by a number of individuals near the entrance to the consular premises," said Cleverly, who summoned the acting ambassador over the incident.
+Cleverly said that police had requested six Chinese officials waive diplomatic immunity so they could be questioned and the embassy had been informed, giving them a week to act.

+"In response to our request, the Chinese government have now removed from the UK those officials, including the consul general himself," Cleverly told broadcasters.
+Greater Manchester Police said in a statement it would continue to investigate the events surrounding the protest.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)